Author

 Summary

-The essay is divided into five parts: Agriculture, Industries, Trades, Finances, Bases for Further Development of the Russian Protectorate System in the Khanate.
-Each topic is treated with respect to the situation in Bukhara and in Tunisia.
-In the preface, the author explains that, for their “state life”, Russia can be compared to some extent to colonial France, which makes France’s example quite useful.
-He goes on to state that “Tunisia, like Bukhara, is a country of Muslim rule.
-The bey of Tunisia has retained the same functions, as a leader, of the emir of Bukhara […].
-A parallel consideration of what two or three decades of sovereign countries’ domination has led Tunisia and Bukhara to, could offer some interesting analogies and comparisons, which in turn should lead to thinking about further tasks to be accomplished in Bukhara.
-The colonial experience of France is also important for us because the French show complete tolerance and a benevolent spirit towards the natives, as well as the compassionate proselytism of a superior race with an innate magnanimity.
-In relation to the conquered native tribes, Russia is also distinguishable by high tolerance, broad understanding and recognition of the differences between foreign cultures and manners”.
+The essay is divided into five sections: Agriculture; Industries; Trades; Finances; and Bases for the Further Development of the Russian Protectorate System in the Khanate.
+Each topic is considered in relation to the situation in both Bukhara and Tunisia.
+In the preface, the author explains that Russia can be compared to colonial France to some extent with regard to their “state life”, which makes France’s example quite useful.
+He continues by stating that “Tunisia, like Bukhara, is a Muslim-ruled country.
+The Bey of Tunisia has retained the same leadership functions as the Emir of Bukhara […].
+Considering what two or three decades of domination by sovereign countries has led to in Tunisia and Bukhara could offer some interesting analogies and comparisons, which in turn should lead to further tasks to be accomplished in Bukhara.
+France’s colonial experience is also important because the French demonstrate complete tolerance and benevolence towards the natives, as well as compassionate proselytism from a superior race with innate magnanimity.
+Russia is also distinguishable in its treatment of conquered native tribes by its high tolerance, broad understanding, and recognition of the differences between foreign cultures and manners”.

 Bio

-Anton Gubarevich-Radobyl’skii was a lieutenant and, later in life, a customs officer.
-A Pole by birth, he attended the Kostantinovskoe Artillery School in Saint Petersburg; during his studies, he organised a revolutionary military circle with fellow members of the school, being fascinated with the ideas of Narodnaia Volia.
-After graduation, he was appointed to the Novocherkassk Infantry Regiment, then to the 4th Turkestan Line Battalion.
-He was arrested for anti-government activities in 1884, and, upon his release, he was subjected to two years of special supervision.
-He was permitted to move to Tashkent in 1886, the year in which he was dismissed from military service.
-While in Tashkent, he devoted himself to writing and began to work at the customs department of the Sirdaryo region, later becoming its manager.
-His quick career brought him to become the manager of the Bukhara customs department and, since 1910, of the Turkestan customs district.
-He is the author of several essays, the majority of which are dedicated to the economy of Central Asia.
+Anton Gubarevich-Radobyl’skii was a lieutenant and later a customs officer.
+Born in Poland, he attended the Kostantinovskoe Artillery School in Saint Petersburg, where he organised a revolutionary military circle with fellow students, having become fascinated with the ideas of Narodnaia Volia.
+Following graduation, he was posted to the Novocherkassk Infantry Regiment and subsequently to the 4th Turkestan Line Battalion.
+He was arrested for anti-government activities in 1884 and, upon his release, was placed under two years of special supervision.
+In 1886, the year he was dismissed from military service, he was permitted to move to Tashkent.
+While in Tashkent, he devoted himself to writing and began working at the Sirdaryo region’s customs department, later becoming its manager.
+His rapid career progression saw him become manager of the Bukhara customs department, and from 1910 the Turkestan customs district.
+He is the author of several essays, most of which focus on the economy of Central Asia.

 Sources